 You could become Switzerland's next multi-millionaire and you don't have to be a Swiss citizen, or even live in Europe.
 You can play the Swiss Lotto from anywhere in the world!

-The Swiss Lotto is a 6 out of 45 lotto game.
-You need to match 6 numbers with the lottery balls drawn in order to win the Swiss jackpot.
-A bonus ball is also drawn and this is used to raise the second division prize.
+The Swiss Lotto is a 6 out of 42 plus 1 out of 6 powerball style lotto game.
+You need to match all 7 numbers with the lottery balls drawn in order to win the Swiss jackpot.
+The bonus ball is drawn to increase the number of prize division.

 The Swiss Lotto has two draws per week on Wednesday and Saturday and is broadcast live on Switzerland's national television.